Bushmills/-multi-host-munin-plugins/README.md

 Either version serves lanwide munin information, which is collected by sending request to the hosts through through [serafena](https://github.com/Bushmills/serafena), Hosts reply to requests to service "status".
+None of the hosts need to be regular munin nodes, when using standalone version.
+For the plugin set for regular munin node, only the host running the plugins needs to be a regular munin node.